In Search of Lost Girls – Chapter 1 – 2020 Edition

 She stared at him, her lips pressed in a firm line, her fists clenched.
 What had he said wrong?

-“Dunno,” was all she finally said.
+“Dunno,” was all she finally uttered.

 “You all right?” she asked Suzanne, ignoring him completely.
 “Did this bloke hurt you?”